 Since 2005, the majority of lime consignments imported into Australia have come from the USA (California).
 There have also been limes imported from Egypt, New Zealand, New Caledonia and Spain.
 Data for imports indicated presence of small numbers of mealybugs (Pseudococcidae), armoured scales (Diaspididae), spider mites (Tetranychidae) and yellow mites (Tydeidae).
-Other arthropods typically considered to be contaminant organisms were also found, including fungus gnats (Sciaridae), gall midges (Cecidomyiidae), brine flies (Ephydridae) and bee mites (Cheyletidae).
+Other arthropods typically considered to be contaminant organisms were also found, including fungus gnats (Sciaridae), gall midges (Cecidomyiidae), brine flies (Ephydridae) and mites (Cheyletidae).
+Asian citrus psyllid, glassy winged sharpshooter and fruit flies have not been detected in commercial imports of limes, or other goods imported from Pacific Island countries where these pests are present.